cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://telegcrack.com/">Telegcrack.com</a> — search in telegra.ph)
 </br><a href='https://t.me/VoiceMsgBot'>@VoiceMsgBot</a> — telegram bot to which you can send voice messages and it converts them into text
 </br><a href='https://t.me/transcriber_bot'>@transcriber_bot</a> — telegram bot, which can convert to text voice messages in 24 languages (view pic)
+</br><a href='https://telegramchannels.me/list/biggest?language=en'>Telegramchannels.me</a> — Ratings of the 100 largest (by number of subscribers) #Telegram channels for different languages

 <a name="whatsapp"></a>